 How can I recover data from a portable storage device?

 Modern computer technologies provide us with a great many options for storing our data.
 But still and all, portable storage devices remain prevailing for both business and personal use.
 They come in various forms, like USB sticks, memory cards and external hard drives, and enable flexible data transfer between computers.
 In addition, they allow for considerable expansion of the storage space of a PC, laptop, smartphone, digital camera, MP3 player, game console, video recorder or any other gadget.
 However, despite their numerous benefits and constantly improving reliability, removable digital media are still exposed to the loss of valuable information.
 It may be caused not only by accidental deletion or formatting, but also by improper ejection, power cuts or software bugs.
 Fortunately, as long as the data stored on the device is not overwritten, a proper data recovery utility is able to bring the missing files back.

 Recover data from an external hard drive, USB flash drive, memory card formatted in FAT (exFAT) or any other file system of Windows, macOS, Linux, Unix, BSD

 External drives differ from internal ones in that they do not have a Recycle Bin or Trash.
 Yet, data from them is removed in an analogous manner in accordance with the rules defined by the file system applied on the storage.
-Thus, it usually remains on the disk until other information is written to replace it.
+Thus, it usually remains on the drive until other information is written to replace it.

 Note: It is strongly recommended to stop using the device as soon as a data loss problem is detected.
 Further operations with the storage may destroy the lost files.

 As a rule, such devices use the FAT file system (or its newer version – exFAT).
 The main reason is its compatibility with computers running any existing OS.
 Also, it can be read by more simple appliances which may even lack an operating system as such.
 This file system provides adequate chances for data recovery.

 - files gone after low-level (full) format cannot be restored.
 This operation completely wipes the drive leaving it empty, instead of destroying file system structures only;